Feature photo from Sidelines Archives

 Most of these concepts fall under First Amendment protection, and Tinker v.
 Des Moines (1967) upheld students’ rights to free expression.

 “In the state of Tennessee, it’s best to think of this as a political act rather than a legislative one,” Paulson said.
-“You’d have to ask the sponsor of the bills why they’re doing it, but it has been part of a pattern of handing campuses as liberal.”
+“You’d have to ask the sponsor of the bills why they’re doing it, but it has been part of a pattern of branding campuses as liberal.”

 One way this trend is materializing is the growing popularity of a legal and academic school of thought called critical race theory, which looks at American history through the lens of overt and systemic racism.